 There’s also what we call “staffing” which is coordinating a lot of meetings.
 Meetings are where decisions are made, so the civil service does staffing which can be as simple as setting up a meeting towards drafting the notes of the meetings and ensuring that different parties feel like their views are sufficiently captured as well as the follow-up actions.
 In staffing meetings, we also staff forces like company political holders.
 I used to be in MOE, for example, so I would go down to the universities and polytechnics quite often.
 We do a lot of coordination work there.

 M: Subject matter expertise.
-I was from Higher Education (in MOE) and that was okay because all of us went through (the system) whether we were from universities, polys or ITEs.
-Then I went to LTA (Land Transport Authority) and I had to acquire a whole new set of language to communicate with the engineers because I am not an engineer by training, to understand why trains fail.
+I was from Higher Education in MOE and that was okay because all of us went through the system whether we were from universities, polytechnics or the Institutes of Technical Education (ITE).
+Then I went to the Land Transport Authority and I had to acquire a whole new set of languages to communicate with the engineers because I am not an engineer by training, to understand why trains fail.
 It’s an entire industry that I’m not familiar with.
-Now I’m in MCI dealing with frontier technology which I am not very familiar with.
+Now I’m at the Ministry of Communication and Information dealing with frontier technology which I am not very familiar with.

 The next few steps are more iterative.
 We come up with a hypothesis, for example: “I think that the university students are not having enough training in coding which makes them unable to take on coding related jobs in the future.”
 Then I will validate this hypothesis through methods like focus groups or research that others have done.
 That’s the stage where you have a better idea of your problem statements or the key problems that you are trying to tackle.
 Then you try to get everyone on the same page.
 Then we move to coming up with solutions.
 Is it about giving more subsidies?
 Is it about information provision?